robertmuth/Cwerg/FrontEnd/README.md

 #### Structural Type equivalence vs name equivalence BOTH

-Default is structural equivalence but all types can be wrapped (similar to `distinct` in Nim/Odin) which forces name equivalence.
+Default is structural equivalence (except for enums and recs) but all types can be wrapped (similar to `distinct` in Nim/Odin) which forces name equivalence.

 #### NULL pointers (aka nullptr, nil, None, etc.) NO